Tanintharyi Region: Palm oil

 Beginning in the 1970s, smaller-scale palm oil plantations were developed in the region.
 In 1999, the ruling military junta, the State Peace and Development Council, initiated the large-scale development of such plantations in the region.
-As of 2019, the government has awarded over 401,814 ha of palm oil concessions in Tanintharyi have been awarded to 44 companies.
+As of 2019, the government has awarded over 401,814 ha of palm oil concessions in Tanintharyi to 44 companies.
 60% of the awarded concessions consist of forests and native vegetation, and some concessions overlap with national parks, including Tanintharyi and Lenya National Parks, which have seen deforestation and threaten conservation efforts for endemic species like the Indochinese tiger.

-One major concession in the region, the Myanmar Stark Prestige Plantation, became the subject of an ASEAN Parliamentarians for Human Rights investigation, after local NGOs published a report that documented labour and land rights violations that affected 19 Karen villages.
+One major concession in the region, the Myanmar Stark Prestige Plantation, became the subject of an ASEAN Parliamentarians for Human Rights investigation, after local NGOs published a report that documented labour and land rights violations in 19 Karen villages.
 The controversial plantation is jointly owned by Malaysia-based Prestige Platform and Stark Industries, owned by Mya Thidar Sway Tin, a Burmese businesswoman.

 Education

 Educational opportunities in Myanmar are extremely limited outside the main cities of Yangon and Mandalay.
-According to official statistics, less than 10% of primary school students in the division move onto high school.
+According to official statistics, less than 10% of primary school students in the region continue to high school.

-All of Tanintharyi's 7 universities and colleges are located in Dawei and Myeik.
-Until recently, Dawei University was the only four-year university in the Region.
+All of Tanintharyi's seven universities and colleges are located in Dawei and Myeik.
+Until recently, Dawei University was the only four-year university in the region.
+See also List of Universities in Tanintharyi Region.